 In this example, I'm highlighting messages from a sender in Red then creating a copy of the view so I can show only the messages from that sender.

-Step 1: Create a Automatic (Conditional) formatting rule.
+Create a Conditional formatting rule.

 - Click Add and enter a name for the formatting rule; choose your Font.